kundajelab/atac_dnase_pipelines/README.md

 -preseq
 ```

 For advanced ATAQC (only for PE dataset), add the following to command line, parameters `-preseq` and `-vplot` will be ignored since they are already included in ATAQC.
-You will need to get read permission to the ataqc repo (https://bitbucket.org/csfoo/ataqc).
-See help for description for each parameter.
+See help (`$ bds atac.bds`) for description of all parameters.
 ```
 -ataqc -vplot_idx [] -ref_fa [] -blacklist [] -dnase [] -prom [] -enh [] -reg2map [] -roadmap_meta []
 ```